olywoolsey/Notes/Networks/UDP.md

 - Smaller segment header
 - No congestion control, so can send as fast as desired
 - Often used for streaming applications that are loss tolerant but rate sensitive.
-- Can add reliability at the Application layer if needed.
+- Can add reliability at the Application layer if needed.(e.g. VoIP - Voice over IP; RTP - Real-time Transport Protocol)
 ## Usages
 - DNS uses UDP (fast; small messages).
 - So does SNMP (Simple Network Management Protocol) for similar reasons.